-Oil production-compared to other natural resources and broader economic activities-weakens a regional challenger's ability to constrain government taxation by diminishing its threat to exit the formal economy.
-Figure 3 plots different economic activities by how they affect producers' economic exit threat in two dimensions: the elasticity of formal-sector output to local labor input $(\eta)$ , and the value of producing in the informal economy $(\omega)$ .
+Producing oil-as opposed to other natural resources or economic activities-undermines regional actors' threat to exit the formal economy, which the model linked to high government taxation.
+Figure 3 plots different economic activities by how they affect producers' economic exit threat in two dimensions: elasticity of formal-sector output to local labor input (η) , and value of informal economic production (ω) .
+Values closer to the origin indicate a higher most-preferred tax rate for the government, $\overline{\tau}$.